VardhanVelamakanni/P2P_file_sharing_system/README.md

 # Peer-to-Peer File Sharing App

-> Status: Still under active development.
-Features are being added and improved regularly.
+> !!Status: Still under developmet!!

 This is a real-time peer-to-peer file sharing web application built using WebRTC, Socket.IO, React, and TypeScript.
 It allows two users to join the same room and share files directly through a secure, serverless data channel — no file is stored on the server.